Assad tells Syria envoy arms flows to rebels must stop

 State news agency SANA said the president said Syria supported "any sincere effort to find a political solution to the crisis, based on respect for Syrian sovereignty and rejecting foreign intervention."

-Any proposal "must be centred around the principle of halting the terrorism and ... commitment by the countries involved in supporting, arming and harbouring the terrorists in Syria to stop these actions", SANA quoted Assad as saying.
+Any proposal "must be centered around the principle of halting the terrorism and ... commitment by the countries involved in supporting, arming and harboring the terrorists in Syria to stop these actions", SANA quoted Assad as saying.

 Syria's conflict, which started with peaceful protests for reform, has escalated into a civil war marked by heavy use of artillery and air power by Assad's forces and regular bombings against symbols of his authority in Syria's main cities.